nemequ/portable-snippets/builtin/README.md

 use [safe-math.h](../safe-math).

-For bswap/byteswap functions, you should really use [endian.h](../endian) which also handles endianness detection as well as providing easier to use APIs.
+For bswap/byteswap functions, you should really use [endian.h](../endian), which depends on this module and handles endianness detection as well as providing easier to use APIs which integrate endianness detection logic.

 For SIMD intrinsics (SSE, AVX, NEON, etc.), take a look at the [SIMDe](https://github.com/nemequ/simde/) project.